My Lyme History through Diagnosis & Treatment…

 - light or headlights bother eyes

-This last symptom also became a benchmark to me of effective treatment.
+This last symptom also became a personal benchmark of effective treatment.
 Many of the other symptoms could have been explained in remission by psychosomatic expectation, or placebo effect, except for those two: light sensitivity and urine volume.
 These became my unofficial indicators of overall Lyme-related health.

 An additional symptom not listed above included Bell’s Palsy.
 (On whichever side now I don’t remember, as it’s no longer visible in a mirror.
 Actually, not even the antibiotic treatment fully cured this one.)

-Part of the reason the Lyme had at that time flared (again, believing that the infection had lain resident for thirty-five years) was that I had entered a period of extreme stress.
-Circumstantial short night's sleep several times per week for a year.
-(This also becomes important in my discussion to follow of my current treatment.)
+Part of the reason the Lyme had flared at that time (again, believing that the infection had lain resident for thirty-five years) was that I had entered a period of extreme stress.
+Circumstantial short night’s sleep several times per week for a year.
+(And this also becomes important in my discussion to follow of my current treatment.)
 Understanding that good health is related to good sleep, this became a priority.